AlibabaCloudDocs/arms/intl.en-US/Synthetic monitoring/Features of the console/Multidimensional reports/Multidimensional reports of browse tasks.md

 ## Procedure

+1. Log on to the [ARMS console](https://arms-intl.console.aliyun.com/).
-1. In the left-side navigation pane, click **Cloud Dial Test**.
+2. In the left-side navigation pane, click **Cloud Dial Test**.
-2. On the Scheduled dial test page, click the name of the task that you want to check or click **Details** in the rightmost column corresponding to the task.
+3. On the Scheduled dial test page, click the name of the task that you want to check or click **Details** in the rightmost column corresponding to the task.

     The Task Overview page appears.

-3. In the left-side navigation pane, click **Multidimensional Reports**.
+4. In the left-side navigation pane, click **Multidimensional Reports**.

     The Multidimensional Reports page appears.
 You can specify filters such as time range, domain name, and performance metrics in the section below the task name.